Coronavirus Q&A: cycling guidance

 New regulations from January 5 prohibit leaving home except for permitted reasons, including exercise.
 Exercise must be carried out either alone, with members of your household or with one other person (observing social distancing).
 Exercise must begin and end at the same place, and that place must be either within the local authority area in which you live, or within five miles of that local authority area.
 These are the legal limits set in the regulations; however the Scottish government's guidance is that you should "travel no further than you need to reach to a safe, non-crowded place to exercise in a socially distanced way".

-From December 20, all of Wales was placed into alert level 4.
-This means that exercise outdoors is permitted only alone or with members of your household or support bubble.
+From December 20, 2020, all of Wales was placed into alert level 4.
+This means that exercise outdoors is permitted only alone or with members of your household or support bubble, or with one person from outside your household/bubble, while observing social distancing.
 There is no time limit on exercise, but it should be begin and end from home wherever possible; however the government acknowledges that for some people, driving a short distance to a suitable location to exercise might be necessary.